mrBigJS/d3-simpleCharts/readme.txt

 The available chart types now are here: 'Columns', 'Bars', 'Line', 'Pie', 'Area'

-Pretty *simple* and obvious there, yes!!?
+Pretty *simple* and obvious there, yes?

 You can define *data input values* on the standard and uniform way from *wordpress shortcode's arguments* directly or from *external input data files*.

-Shortcode's input is preferred way always as the primary source of data values & their labels (if both are given).
+Shortcode's input option (eq values='1,2,3') is the preferred way always as the primary source of data values & their labels.

-Three external file type formats are currently supported for input:
+Three external file type formats are currently supported for data input (eq datafile='mydata.csv'):

 1. CSV
 1. JSON
-1. TSV (eq tab separated data values)
+1. TSV (eq tab separated values)

-Note: XML should be easy to add soon, a bare skeleton JS code is there existing already but parsing of document is missing at this very 1st version of plugin package.
+Note: XML should be easy to add: a bare skeleton JS code is there existing already but parsing of document is missing at this very 1st version of plugin package.

 simpleCharts lets you start with very simple basic calls when you start to use it as a novice and then let you progress gradually to the quite advanced levels of SVG's *real professional properties* when you need them and are willing to budget enough time for deeper learning curve.

-Software is also automatically choosing default settings for more complex features that you vote not to use them yet.
+Software is also automatically choosing default settings for more complex features that you vote not to setup them yet.

 Here is the most *simple example of shortcode's call* that works very well:

-[simpleChart mtitle='Pets', labels='(Cats, Dogs, Birds)', values='(2,1,5)']
+[simpleChart maintitle='My Pets' labels='(Cats, Dogs, Birds)' values='(2,1,5)']

 Pretty *simple* & obvious (to create default 'Columns' chart) is it, huh?